 In practice, there is an overlap and blending between these cultures; they are not completely isolated and distinct from one another.
 For example, plateaued churches are caught in tension between survival and growth (- and +), and reproducing churches are in tension between growth and movement (+ and x).
-The three cultures overlap in a way to create five distinct profiles for churches.
+In a similar way, stuck individuals are caught in the tension between consumption (subtraction) and contributing (adding).
+The three cultures overlap in a way to create five distinct profiles for churches and for individuals.

 Leve1 :: Subtracting // Level 2 :: Plateauing // Level 3 :: Adding